pkerpedjiev/emptypipes/_posts/2017-05-25-webpack-npm-link-external-dependencies.md

 ---
 layout: post
-title:  "Upgrading a Webpack 2 and using externals"
+title:  "Using external dependencies with Webpack2"
 description: "This post describes errors I encountered in including a project containing external dependencies into a parent project using npm link."
 tags: javascript d3.js
-thumbnail: /img/2017-05-21-webpack-npm-link-external-dependencies.png
+thumbnail: /img/2017-05-25-webpack-npm-link-external-dependencies.png
 ---

-Over the past week I've been trying to move a project (let's call it Foo) from Webpack to Webpack2.
-One of its dependencies, another project of mine, is called Bar.
-Bar is its own package and can be used as a standalone library.
-In this case, however, it is a dependency of the application Foo.
-Foo and Bar both require React, ReactDOM and ReactBootstrap.
+Over the past week I've been trying to move a project from Webpack to Webpack2.
+Normally, this would entail reading [some tutorials](https://webpack.js.org/guides/migrating/), changing a few settings and swatting a few errors.
+This migration, however, turned out to be a little more complicated.
+The problem was that the project I was migrating, let's call it Foo, depends on a library (Bar) and this library had external dependencies.
+So no the task of making sure that Foo's `webpack.config.js` was properly configured was compounded by the task of making sure that Bar's `webpack.config.js` was configured.
+The challenge here was ensuring that React, ReactDOM, ReactBootstrap and PIXI.js were not bundled with Bar even though it depended on them.

-When I want to use Bar within a webpage on its own, I'd like to include React, ReactDOM and ReactBootstrap separately so that they can be quickly pulled from a CDN rather than having them be part of the bundle.
+When I want to use Bar within a webpage, I'd like to include React, ReactDOM, ReactBootstrap and PIXI.js separately so that they can be quickly pulled from a CDN rather than having them be part of the bundle.
 With webpack, this is easily accomplished using `externals`.

 Initially, I had these dependencies defined in `webpack.conf.js` for Bar: